Walter Porschmann, the Forgotten Bandoneon Virtuoso

 Many people don’t know that there was a time when the bandoneon was very popular in Europe, especially in Germany.
 We speak of a period from the 1920s to the late 1950s.
 Part of the success of the bandoneon in its own “homeland” was due to a mirror effect of tango‘s great popularity in Argentina (and Europe as well), but the bandoneon was also considered as a genuinely German “popular” instrument in a similar way to the accordion in Italy.
 It was a golden age for the bandoneon, with musical and cultural exchanges between the Old and the New Continent (as we’ll see).
 On that shining European bandoneon scenery there was a light that shone in a brighter way: that of Walter Porschmann, the forgotten bandoneon virtuoso.

-The German bandoneon virtuoso
+Walter Porschmann, the German bandoneon virtuoso

-Think about the great bandoneon virtuosos of the past: the great Roberto di Filippo immediately comes to your mind, as well as Alejandro Barletta, Leopoldo Federico, Astor Piazzolla and several others.
+Think about the great bandoneon virtuosos of the past: the great Roberto di Filippo immediately comes to your mind, as well as Alejandro Barletta, Pedro Maffia, Leopoldo Federico, Astor Piazzolla and several others.
 All great musicians.
 All from Argentina.

 Not many European virtuosos from the past are mentioned.
 The most obvious thought would be this: there were none.
 Instead, apparently there was one, and it seems that it was also very important and well known at the time.
 Little is known about him, and the little information you can find is almost all in German.